-- The National Institute for Civil Discourse is a a non-partisan organization based at the University of Arizona that promotes healthy and civil political debate.
+- Videos and other multimedia content from the National Institute for Civil Discourse, a non-partisan organization based at the University of Arizona that promotes healthy and civil political debate.